Salvador, Bahia: Sports

-Esporte Clube Bahia and Esporte Clube Vitória are Salvador's main football teams.
+Salvador domiciles practises various sporting activities.
+Salvador's main football teams are Esporte Clube Bahia and Esporte Clube Vitória.
 Bahia has won 2 national titles, the Taça Brasil in 1959 and the Brazilian League in 1988, while Vitória was a runner up in the Brazilian league in 1993 and the Copa do Brasil in 2010.
 Smaller teams include EC Ypiranga with 10 titles of the Campeonato Baiano, Botafogo SC with 7, Galícia EC with 5, and AD Leônico with 2.
+The Arena Fonte Nova, which replaced the older Estádio Fonte Nova after the later's 2007 closure, is the city's main football and events venue, and hosted matches of the 2013 FIFA Confederations Cup and the subsequent 2014 FIFA World Cup, as well as the football competition during the 2016 Summer Olympics.
+The stadium is owned by the Bahia government, and is the home ground of Esporte Clube Bahia.
+The stadium is known after the nickname Fonte Nova, because it is located at Ladeira das Fontes das Pedras street.
+Its formal name honors Otávio Mangabeira, a civil engineer, journalist, and former Bahia state governor from 1947 to 1954.